 - Private practice

-Kinesiologists can accept clients on a referral or a non-referral basis.
+Some kinesiologists work on a referral or non-referral basis.

-When you see a kinesiologist, you can expect the kinesiologist to do the following:
+When you see a kinesiologist, you can expect the kinesiologist to do some or all of the following:

 - Take a complete health history and find out your goals or objectives.

 - Conduct an assessment.
 The assessments differ according to the reason why you are seeing a kinesiologist.
-Some typical assessments may include strength and flexibility testing, cardiovascular testing, gait assessment, cognitive psychometric evaluation or a physical demands analysis, among others.
+Some typical assessments may include strength and flexibility testing, cardiovascular testing, gait assessment, cognitive psychometric evaluation or a physical demands analysis.

 - Discuss the findings of the assessment with you.